 Instructions

-- Preheat the oven to 350ºF.
+- Preheat the oven to 350ยบF.
 Roll out the pie crust and fit it in an 9-inch pie plate.
-Flute the edges as desired, then place the pan in the refrigerator or freezer until ready to fill.
+Flute the edges as desired, then place the pan in the refrigerator or freezer until ready to fill.1 Pie Crust

-- In a bowl, combine 1/4 cup of the softened butter, 1/4 cup peanut butter, 1/4 cup of the brown sugar and 1/2 cup flour.
+- In a bowl, combine 1/2 cup of flour, 1/4 cup of softened butter, 1/4 cup peanut butter, and the 1/4 cup of brown sugar.
 Cut together until combined, then stir in the peanuts.
-Freeze for 15 minutes.
+Freeze for 15 minutes.1/2 cup all purpose flour, 1/4 cup unsalted butter, 1/4 cup creamy peanut butter, 1/4 cup packed brown sugar, 1/2 cup roasted peanuts*

 - Take the peanut butter topping from the freezer and crumble over the top of the chocolate layer.